 Column definition

-The columns of an external table must be defined with data types, but no constraints such as DEFAULT, NOT NULL, UNIQUE, CHECK, PRIMARY KEY, or FOREIGN KEY can be defined.
+The columns of an external table must be defined with data types, but cannot be defined with any constraints (DEFAULT, NOT NULL, UNIQUE, CHECK, PRIMARY KEY, or FOREIGN KEY).

 Default column mapping

-By default, the data columns in the file are automatically mapped to the columns defined in the external table in sequence:
+By default, the data columns in the file are automatically mapped to the columns defined in the external table in order:

-- The first column of the external table → the first column of the file
+- The first column in the external table corresponds to the first column in the file.

-- The second column of the external table → the second column of the file
+- The second column in the external table corresponds to the second column in the file.

 Example: